kensuio/exercise-dev-backend/go/carrier-pricing/carrier-data.md

 If you have a better idea for a deterministic way of making a number from two postcodes, please feel free to use that instead.
 Update your service to calculate pricing based upon these rules.

-The requests should be logged at least on the consoles, and we expect to have some tests (unit adn/or integration).

 ## Features to complete

 ### 1) Simple variable prices by vehicle